wp-plugins/paypal-subscription-button/readme.txt

 1. Login to paypal and setup your IPN.
 Make sure to use the link to the page which the plugin has generated as the IPN url( visit <http://adred.tumblr.com/psb> for details ).
 1. Create a subscription button, hosted or not hosted.
 1. Embed the code anywhere in your theme as long as it's inside the loop.
 1. Insert a hidden input with the current_user_id as the value.
-Got to http:adred.tumblr.com/psb for details.
+Go to <http:adred.tumblr.com/psb> for details.
 1. That's all it!
 When you create a post or page, just assign it to a membership level you created using user access manager.

 == Changelog ==